Here are the four most common “mom problems” my readers struggle with, plus a few ideas on how to handle problems with your mother.

 Instead of bringing your mom’s nastiness and rudeness into your own home where you’ll never escape it, I encourage you to find a good, respectable seniors’ home for her.
 The best place for your mom to live isn’t necessarily with you!
 You’ll both be happier.

-You may find this article helpful: How to Help Elderly Parents Who Don’t Want Help.
+You may find this article helpful: How to Love Yourself When You Don’t Feel Good Enough.